Erik Stevenson

-Erik James Stevenson (born April 28, 1999) is an American professional basketball player for Casademont Zaragoza of the Spanish Liga ACB.
+Erik James Stevenson (born April 28, 1999) is an American professional basketball player for BC Roma of the Lega Basket Serie A (LBA) and the EuroCup.
 He played college basketball for the Wichita State Shockers, the Washington Huskies, the South Carolina Gamecocks and the West Virginia Mountaineers.

 Early life

 Stevenson attended Timberline High School in Lacey, Washington where he averaged 24.7 points, 7.1 rebounds, 3.1 assists, 2.9 steals and 1.7 blocks as a senior while helping his team reach a fourth-place finish in Washington's Class 3A State Tournament, their deepest run since 1981, while earning first team All-Class 3A honors from the Associated Press, The Seattle Times and the News Tribune.

 College career

-Stevenson played for the Wichita State Shockers, the Washington Huskies, the South Carolina Gamecocks and the West Virginia Mountaineers through five years and as a super-senior for the Mountaineers, he played in 34 games and averaged 15.4 points, 3.4 rebounds, and 2.5 assists in 26.0 minutes while posting a shooting line of .430/.379/.796.
+Stevenson played for the Wichita State Shockers, the Washington Huskies, the South Carolina Gamecocks and the West Virginia Mountaineers through five years and as a super-senior for the Mountaineers, he played in 34 games and averaged 15.4 points, 3.4 rebounds, and 2.5 assists in 26.0 minutes per game while posting a shooting line of .430/.379/.796.